Comparison

 Concrete scenarios

-What each tool does for the jobs that fill your week.
+Which tool handles the jobs that fill your week?

 2am production incident